uladz-zubrycki/Reseed/readme.md

      CleanupMode.Truncate(ObjectName[], ConstraintResolutionBehavior);
     ```

     Reseed uses `TRUNCATE TABLE` for every table in spite of the foreign keys presence.
 It drops foreign keys and recreates them as it's not possible to use `TRUNCATE TABLE` statement otherwise.
-Similarly you might use `DELETE FROM` for some of the tables and choose constraints resolution behavior.
+Similarly to the `PreferTruncate` mode you might force usage `DELETE FROM` for some of the tables and choose constraints resolution behavior for those.

 4. **Switch tables** (Work in progress)